Hello and welcome to Tincture of Museum,

 It was Summer 2012, the stars aligned, the reasons were right, and I quit work as a Librarian at a London university.
-To cut a long story short, in October 2012 I started volunteering at my local museum in Bromley and I joined their Panel for Learning and Participation as part of their ongoing Heritage Lottery bid.
-This led on to a volunteer project with the Museum of London, and as of March 2014, I became a permanent collection care volunteer with them.
+To cut a long story short, in October 2012 I started volunteering at my local museum in Bromley, this led on to a volunteer project with the Museum of London, and as of March 2014, I became a permanent collection care volunteer with them.

 I write about everything museum!
 Autism in museums, the work I do as a volunteer in museums and reviews of exhibitions.
 I write with my thoughts and my feelings, I love every minute of it and I hope you will enjoy reading my blogs as much as I enjoy writing them.